kepano/flexoki/README.md

 [![Flexoki](_images/flexoki-dark.png)](https://stephango.com/flexoki)

 Flexoki is an inky color scheme for prose and code.
-Flexoki is designed for reading and writing on digital screens.
+Flexoki is designed for reading and writing on the digital screens.
 It is inspired by analog printing inks and warm shades of paper.

 Learn more at [stephango.com/flexoki](https://stephango.com/flexoki)